How expensive is online radio these days?

 3. a message transmitted by radio.

 Aside from that technicality, there is something else that is important to note.
-Internet broadcasters (AKA webcaster) lack some other key components that make a radio station a radio station; A specific set of rules that govern their behavior.
-Things like profanity, copyright infringement, slander, payola, plugola, syndication rights, advertising rules (things tobacco, alcohol) emergency information, public issues and so on.
+Internet broadcasters (AKA webcasters) lack some other key components that make a radio station a radio station; A specific set of rules that govern their behavior.
+Things like profanity, copyright infringement, slander, payola, plugola, syndication rights, advertising rules (things like tobacco, alcohol) emergency information, public issues, and so on.

 A radio station license is granted in the public interest.
-Time was that radio station were required to do a certain amount of public service broadcasting, things like the news, religious programs, community interest programs.
-Many station still do this.
+Time was that radio stations were required to do a certain amount of public service broadcasting, things like the news, religious programs, and community interest programs.
+Many stations still do this.
 An internet broadcaster is under so such constraints.
 Some would say that is better and it just might be.
-However, when Tim Westergren says “don’t call it internet radio, just call it radio,” sir, you are wrong.
+However, when Tim Westergren says “Don’t call it internet radio, just call it radio,” sir, you are wrong.